opzozi/tailwind-color-picker/SECURITY.md

 ### Alternative: Email

-If you prefer to report via email, please contact: [Your email address]
+If you prefer to report via email, please contact: opzozi@gmail.com

 ## What to Include